sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ▶️ If no expenses then remove expenses slide

+    Expense
+        get all enabled
+        create component only if found
+        if component created then push it to slides []

+    Funds
+        same as Expenses

+    Create slideDiv[]

+    if slideDiv[] is empty show error message

+    Set open style class to slideDiv[0]

+    Set close style class to slideDiv[] > 0

+    If slideDiv.lenght is > 1
+        Add animation slidesClasses in state
+            this.state = {
+                slidesClasses: this.createDefaultSlideClasses(slideDiv.lenght)
+            }

 Create data version mongo document

 Create dashboard timer.
 Update display if new version data is available